Campbells Creek - Mopoke Gully Water Wheel

 An underground stone-lined culvert drains from the base of the waterwheel pit.
 There is also a small intact tailing dump in the gully below the abutments.
 Two water races are clearly visible above the abutments about 10 metres apart.
 The mine workings located above the battery are characteristic of this era.

 Location - The Mopoke Gully Water Wheel sits in the bush just off Blankett Gully Road (east of road) south of Campbells Creek.
-It is south of Skeens Gully Road turnoff from Blankett Gully Road.
+It is at least 800m south of the Skeens Gully Road turnoff from Blankett Gully Road.
+Don't believe the location on Google Maps as fact.
+We spent almost 90 minutes searching for the correct location.
+As you travel south along Blankett Gully Road, look for a small wire frame gate on the left side of the road which is the access point.
+From the gate, it is a 100m walk to the water wheel.

 Location